Some Metro South Hospital Supporters Would Rather It Close Than Go To A Group Considering Buying

 CHICAGO (CBS) — The battle to save south suburban Metro South Hospital is getting ugly.

-One doctor says his group wants to buy the hospital, but some hospital supporters say they would rather the hospital close than sell it to them.
+One doctor said his group wants to buy the hospital, but some hospital supporters say they would rather the hospital close than sell it to them.

-The Blue Island hospital could be two and a half weeks from closing for good.
+The Blue Island hospital could be two and a half weeks from closing for good and hundreds of jobs would be gone.

 “There were 50,000 emergency room visits here.
 How does that get absorbed in other hospitals?” said State Rep. Robert Rita.